SunyataZero/well-being-diary/README.md

 #### GNU/Linux systems

-For desktop systems that are compatible with the [freedesktop](https://www.freedesktop.org/) standard - for example Gnome and KDE - you can use the bwb.desktop file included in the source (please note that if using a file manager such as the Gnome file manager you may see the name displayed as "Well-being Diary" rather than the file name)
+For desktop systems that are compatible with the [freedesktop](https://www.freedesktop.org/) standard - for example Gnome and KDE - you can use the bwb.desktop file included in the source (please note that if using a file manager such as the Gnome file manager you may see the name displayed as "Well-being Diary" rather than the file name) to make the application visible in any start-menu-like menu (in Lubuntu this is called the "main menu" and it's shown when clicking the button in the lower left, "vanilla" (the ordinary) Ubuntu may not have a menu like this

 To use this file:

-1. Edit the `wbd.desktop` file and change the paths to match the path that you are using
+1. Edit the `well-being-diary.desktop` file and change the paths to match the path that you are using
-2. Copy the `wbd.desktop` file to your desktop or any place where you want to be able to start the application from
+2. Copy the `well-being-diary.desktop` file to your desktop or any place where you want to be able to start the application from
-3. Copy the `wbd.desktop` file to `/usr/share/applications/` using `sudo` - this will make the application visible in any start-menu-like menu (in Lubuntu this is called the "main menu" and it's shown when clicking the button in the lower left, "vanilla" (the ordinary) Ubuntu may not have a menu like this
+3. Copy the `well-being-diary.desktop` file to `/usr/share/applications/` using `sudo`

 ### Hardware recommendations